barryclark/jekyll-now/FPV-getting-started-gear.md

 _Tiny Whoops_**:**

 * So first things first a **whoop** is a drone which has ducts around the propellors.
 The ducts actually generate more lift for the drone and make the motors more effecient, despite the extra weight.
-* A whoop has a different chassis than a racing drone.
+* A whoop (with ducts) has a different chassis than a racing drone (with exposed propellors).
-* Another added benefit of the ducting around your propellors(props) is that it provides protection for flying indoors.
+* Another added benefit of the ducting around your _propellors(props)_ is that it provides protection for flying indoors.
 You won't destroy your drywall flying down your hallway.
-* A tiny-whoop is tiny, compare to a cine-whoop which is a full size drone meant to carry a high quality camera for cinematic shots.
+* A tiny-whoop is tiny, compared to the cine-whoop class of drones which are a full sized drones with ducts meant to carry a high quality camera for slow, sweeping, cinematic shots.
 All the tiny-whoops I've seen have about 1 inch props.
-Racing quads have 4-5 inch props.
+A cinewhoop has at least 3 inch props.
 A tiny whoop is a drone which is meant to be as small as possible rather than as powerful as possible.

 Advantages of tiny-whoop: